jooservices/laravel-ai-workflow-template/guides/writing-plans.md

 When all tasks are checked:
 1. Update status to **Completed**
 2. Update "Updated" date
-3. Create retrospective if significant learnings: `docs/retrospectives/feature-name.md`
+3. Create retrospective if significant learnings: `doc/retrospectives/feature-name.md` (local)
-4. Move plan to archive if desired (optional): `docs/archive/features/`
+4. Move plan to archive if desired (optional): `doc/archive/features/` (local)

 ## Examples